-Another term for this view, as I said, has been definite atonement.
+Another term for this view, as I said, has been "definite atonement."
 What does that mean?
-Well, while there are certainly some exceptions, those who believe that Christ died for all without exception usually do not believe that all without exception will finally be saved.
+Well, those who believe that Christ died for all without exception usually do not believe that all without exception will finally be saved.
 According to them, universal atonement does not entail universal salvation.
 The fact that Christ died for you doesn't guarantee that you'll be saved.
 You have to accept the gift; you have to receive the provision.
-And so the atonement of Christ gets reimagined to be not an efficacious accomplishment which guarantees salvation, but a resistible provision which makes salvation possible.
+And so, something other than the death of Christ itself determines whether or not you receive its benefits.
+Then what happens is: the atonement of Christ gets reimagined to be not an efficacious accomplishment which guarantees salvation, but a resistible provision which makes salvation possible.
 Proponents of a definite atonement reject that, and say: No, Christ's atonement is not an indefinite provision by which He makes salvation possible; it is a definite achievement by which He makes salvation inevitable.